Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 As usual with Ronin Time Bureaucrats, if you disagree with these rules, don't hesitate to come up with your own – or to wing it!

-We're not going to copy the full rules of Fate Core here, but:
+We're not going to copy the full detailed rules of Fate Core here, but:

 * the rules are Pay-what-you-want, starting at $0/0€, so you can simply [grab them at Evil Hat's \(https://www.evilhat.com/home/fate-core-downloads/\)](https://www.evilhat.com/home/fate-core-downloads/);
 * the fine crew at Up To Four Players composed a great [two-pages webcomic introducing pretty much all the rules \(http://www.uptofourplayers.com/fate-core-rules/\)](http://www.uptofourplayers.com/fate-core-rules/);